Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 Polyethylene collection points (80 cities)

-Video: Polyethylene recycling plant
+Video: Polyethylene processing plant

 Today the list of PET products is huge: